 Differently from the case of the timetable and tariff data, where large amounts of data are made available off line by each RU for the download and successive use by other resource consumers, the reservation messages are short data strings exchanged on line, therefore it would be impossible to submit them to a Data Quality Management tool as the others.

-The f data quality has to be ensured by a complete and careful campaign of compliance tests, as described in the following chapter, to be passed before putting in service a new or renewed reservation system and a professional management (e.g. change management) of the reservation system.
+The data quality has to be ensured by a complete and careful campaign of compliance tests, as described in the following chapter, to be passed before putting in service a new or renewed reservation system and by a professional management (e.g. change management) of the reservation system.

 The compliance tests have to check the correctness of the syntax of the messages and of the business rules; the other necessary component is the use in all messages of valid data, both in terms of codes contained in the directory of code lists, and in terms of reference data such as company codes and location codes.